-We are posting these results prior to peer review to provide intuition for both policy makers and the public regarding both the immediate threat of COVID-19 and the importance of heightened social distancing and transmission reducing-precautions as the vaccine distribution continues, including keeping physical distance from others, wearing facemasks and self-isolating when symptomatic.
+We are posting these results prior to peer review to provide intuition for both policy makers and the public regarding both the immediate threat of COVID-19.
+The projections demonstrate the immediate need for heightened social distancing and transmission reducing-precautions within schools and throughout Austin, including keeping physical distance from others, wearing facemasks and self-isolating when symptomatic, alongside an aggressive SARS-CoV-2 vaccination campaign.